The products included here may contain affiliate links.

 Many people suffer with dark rings under their eyes which can look pronounced after a flight or after a broken night’s sleep.
 Lisa suggests the following to counteract their appearance.
 “Start with an eye cream to hydrate the area, but don’t apply too much as this can cause your mascara to transfer.
 Then it’s onto your concealer – Nars Radiant creamy concealer and Bourjois’ Healthy Mix Anti-Fatigue Concealer are two of my faves – both have a colour correcting undertone that works for your skin colour and both brighten and conceal brilliantly.”
 Lisa suggests applying from the inner corner of the eye, down to the upper cheek bone and back up to the outer corner of the eye, patting it in with either your fingers, a brush or a beauty blender.
 “Blend up towards the lower lash line and also over the eye lid,” she says “The skin around the eye is 40% thinner than anywhere else on the face, so it’s important to conceal the area surrounding the eyes too if you want an even finish.”

 We all know how eyebrows frame our faces, but when we are tired they become even more important because, according to Lisa, they can create an instant eyelift.
 “Using just a fibre gel can make a huge difference,” she says.
-Her favourites are Benefit’s Gimme Brow and Laura Mercier’s Brow Dimension fibre gel which really fill and define the brows.
+A favourite is Benefit’s Gimme Brow which really fill and define the brows.
 Follow her trick for maximum effect: “Brush the product through the brow the wrong way at first,” she says, “Before brushing them back the way the hair falls.
 This will add real volume and colour to the brows”